 Are you an affiliate of any Employee Assisted Programs so that I could access therapy with you through the workplace, therefore at no cost to me?

-Yes, I am affiliated to BUPA, AXA PPP Healthcare, LifeWorks, Cruse Victim’s Support, PamAssist & RedArc.
+Yes, I am affiliated to various organisations such as BUPA, AXA PPP Healthcare, Vitality, LifeWorks, Cruse Victim’s Support, PamAssist & RedArc.
 You would approach them for counselling and request me as your therapist.
 Usually 4-6 sessions will be authorised.